 The French Alps

-The French Alps lie in the east of the country and border Switzerland and Italy.
-The highest peak and the highest mountain is Mont Blanc.
-At 15,774 ft (4,808 meters) it is also the highest mountain in western Europe, though its height varies according to the snow cap.
+The French Alps lie in the east side of the country and border Switzerland and Italy.
+The highest peak is Mont Blanc.
+At 15,774 feet (4,808 meters) it is also the highest mountain in western Europe.
 Mont Blanc was first climbed in August 1786 by Jacques Balmat and Michel-Gabriel Paccard.
 It's popular with mountain climbers today who select one of two routes from Chamonix.

-Here below Mont Blanc in the Chamonix valley you’ll find some of the best winter sports in the world.
-But it’s also one of the most beautiful parts of France for summer pleasures: hiking through the high pastures, climbing the mountains and cycling as followers of the Tour de France have discovered.
+Below Mont Blanc in the Chamonix valley, you’ll find some of the best winter sports in the world.
+But it’s also one of the most beautiful parts of France for summer activities such as hiking through the high pastures, climbing the mountains, and cycling a la Tour de France.

 03 of 08